mpratt/Embera/README.md

 ### Install with Composer
-If you're using [Composer](https://github.com/composer/composer) to manage dependencies, you can use this library by creating a composer.json file like:
+If you're using [Composer](https://github.com/composer/composer) to manage dependencies, you can use this library by creating a composer.json and add this:

     {
         "require": {
             "mpratt/embera": "dev-master"
-        },
-        "autoload": {
-            "psr-0": {"Embera": "Lib/"}
         }
     }